 RBI again hikes cash withdrawal from PMC Bank to Rs 50,000

 The Reserve Bank on Tuesday enhanced the cash withdrawal from the scam-hit Punjab & Maharashtra Cooperative (PMC) Bank to Rs 50,000 per account.
-This is the fourth RPT fourth increase in withdrawal limit since the bank was placed under its direct control with an administrator on September 23.
+This is the fifth increase in withdrawal limit since the bank was placed under its direct control with an administrator on September 23.
 Since then as many as nine depositors have lost their lives including a 74-year-old man from Thane on Monday.

 With the above relaxation, more than 78 percent of the depositors of the bank will be able to withdraw their entire account balance.
 On October 14, the RBI had permitted the depositors to withdraw up to Rs 40,000 of the total balance in their accounts.